Timeline of US intervention in Syria: September 2014: Airstrikes begin

 A U.S. Air Force fighter jet drops ordnance on an ISIL compound in Raqqa, Syria on 23 September 2014.

 On 24 September, the U.S.-led coalition conducted a second round of airstrikes on Islamic State facilities in Syria, targeting ISIL-held oil production facilities the group was using to fund their activities.
 Some targets were apparently also mobile production facilities which were most likely not refineries.
 In a third round of airstrikes on ISIL targets on 25 September, Arab partners led the U.S. in strikes against militant-held oil facilities in northeastern Syria.
 Saudi Arabia and the UAE dropped 80 percent of the bomb tonnage in the third round of strikes, compared to other strikes in which the U.S. led the way.
 On 26 September, the U.S. carried out a fourth round of airstrikes on ISIL targets in eastern Syria, targeting ISIL heavy equipment and destroying four battle tanks in Deir ez-Zor Governorate.

 In a fifth round of airstrikes on 27 September, the U.S. led strikes along with Saudi Arabia, Jordan and the UAE against ISIL forces in the Kobanî Canton of Syrian Kurdistan, destroying two armored vehicles and an unknown number of fighters.
-The area was under siege by ISIL militants, with the fighting recently forcing over 100,000 Syrian Kurds to flee across the border to Turkey.
+The area was under siege by ISIL militants, with the fighting forcing over 100,000 Syrian Kurds to flee across the border to Turkey.

 On 28 and 29 September, the U.S. carried out two rounds of strikes against ISIL positions across four provinces.
 Among the facilities targeted was the entrance to the largest gas plant in Syria, in Deir ez-Zor Governorate, and ISIL training camps and vehicles near an ISIL-controlled grain silo in Manbij.